nesk/akkurate/documentation/topics/ktor-validation-tutorial.md

 ## Handling the requests

-We will need two routes for our HTTP API; `POST /books` to register a new book to the database, and `GET /books` to list all the books in the database.
+We will need two routes for our HTTP API:

+- `POST /books` to store a new book in the database.
+- `GET /books` to list all the books in the database.

 Open the <path>Routing.kt</path> file and copy the following code in the `configureRouting` function: